Marco Gonzales gets bounce-back start he was looking for as Mariners beat Angels

 He also threw his pitches with conviction, which was another of his self-criticisms.

-“I’m definitely with the progress,” he said.
+“I’m definitely happy with the progress,” he said.
 “I’m not satisfied, but it’s step in the right direction.

-Mariners manager Scott Servais knew about Gonzales comments from the previous outing and new they weren’t hollow.
+Mariners manager Scott Servais knew about Gonzales’ comments from the previous outing and knew they weren’t hollow.

-“Marco is one of our leaders and he takes a lot of pride in doing the right thing,” Servais said.
+“Marco is one of our leaders, and he takes a lot of pride in doing the right thing,” Servais said.
 “It’s frustrating when you aren’t producing and helping the team.
 And he takes it as hard as anybody.
-There’s a few others guys like that in there as well.
+There’s a few other guys like that in there as well.
 It’s great to see.
 Marco is not afraid to step up and hold himself accountable.
 His stuff was really good tonight.
 He was aggressive.
 He had a really good plan.
-Certainly the Angels got on him last time and he made a nice adjustment and go the results.”
+Certainly the Angels got on him last time, and he made a nice adjustment and got the results.”

 His redemption was greatly aided by an offense that is starting a resurgence, bashing three homers — two from Domingo Santana and a big three-run blast from Tom Murphy — and scoring more than five runs for the fourth consecutive game.

-The Angels grabbed a brief 1-0 lead in the second inning when Kole Calhoun stayed on a misplaced curveball from Gonzales, sending it into the shrubbery behind the wall in center field for a solo homer.
+The Angels grabbed a 1-0 lead in the second inning when Kole Calhoun stayed on a misplaced curveball from Gonzales, sending it into the shrubbery behind the wall in center field for a solo homer.

 The Mariners answered in the fourth inning off Angels starter Andrew Heaney.
 Mac Williamson, who is replacing the injured Mitch Haniger in the lineup, dumped a soft two-out single to center to score Tim Beckham to tie the game at 1-1.